ioanmeri/complete-cyber-security-network/11-passwords-and-authentication-methods.md

 ---

-## Multi-Factor Authentication - Soft Tokens - Google Authenticator and Authy
+## Soft Tokens - Google Authenticator and Authy

 Multi-factor authentication is a method of assigning access to a system based on presenting more than one piece of evidence to an authenticating system
 - Card - Chip + Pin number